-Although the kidney bean is not of Indian origin, it is a part of the regular diet of people living throughout Northern India.
+Although the kidney bean is not of Indian origin, it is a part of the regular diet of people living throughout Northern India and especially the Punjabis.
 The dish developed after the red kidney bean was brought to India from Mexico.

-Being a popular dish, it is prepared on important occasions.
+Being a popular Punjabi dish, this recipe is prepared on important occasions.
 This version of rajma is popular in the northern Indian state of Punjab.
 The combination of Rajma and rice generally lists as a top favorite of North Indians.